Changi Airport Terminal 4

-Other than our Garden City status, and ban on gum imports – if there’s one thing our little red dot is known for, it’s the fact that we’ve got the best airport in the world.
-It isn’t hard to see why – Changi Airport has spiffy facilities like a 4-storey high slide, a 24/7 movie theatre, and even video game consoles.
-Besides, which other airport has a butterfly garden?
+Other than our Garden City status and ban on gum imports, if there’s one thing our Little Red Dot is known for, it’s the fact that we’ve got the best airport in the world.
+It isn’t hard to see why – Changi Airport has spiffy facilities like a 4-storey high slide, a 24/7 movie theatre, and even the world’s tallest indoor waterfall at Jewel Changi.

 Automated check-in with facial recognition